carmine560/blogger-posts/README.md

 test-blogger-posts.sh
 ```

-This script creates a `$HOME/Downloads/test-blogger-posts` directory if it does
+This script creates the `$HOME/Downloads/test-blogger-posts` directory if it
-not exist and saves response bodies in there.
+does not exist and saves response bodies in there.

-## Usage ##
+## `blogger-posts.sh` Usage ##

 To list resources that are `posts` or `pages`, pass an optional parameter as an
 argument if necessary: